Danne95/Paleography_final_project/ReadMe.txt

 		*streamlit uses port 8501 by default, make sure it is open. it is also possible to choose a diffrent port by adding '--server.port=[number]' at the end of the line.

-		*to keep the application running after closing the interface use command 'nohup' at the beginning of the line. to terminate the application use 'ps -aux' to find the process id, then use kill -9 [PID].
+		*to keep the application running after closing the interface use 'nohup' at the beginning of the line. to terminate the application use 'ps -aux' to find the process id, then use kill -9 [PID].